avishaan/codehatcher.github.io/_posts/2016-03-04-pdf-generation.md

 toc: true
 toc_sticky: true
 ---
-We want to be able to generate an PDF document from HTML without needing direct processing by the server such that it is presented to the client in the Cordova app with a **done button**.
+We want to be able to generate a PDF document from HTML without needing direct processing by the server such that it is presented to the client in the Cordova app with a **done button**.
 This allows the user to generate a pdf, view it, and then close it and return to the app.
 I'll take a MeteorJS specific approach but it's very applicable to any Cordova ENV.

 There are multiple ways to accomplish this but all I have seen rely on at least one of the below.
 We won't rely on any.

 1. Generate a PDF file on the server.
 2. Send a PDF file from the server to the client.
 3. Open the PDF file in an external reader (specifically, `https://docs.google.com/viewer?url=`)
-4. Saving file to iOS device before viewing it.
+4. Saving a file to an iOS device before viewing it.

-Yes, i'm excited to show you.
+Yes, I'm excited to show you.

 ![Silvrback blog image](/assets/posts/migrated-codehatcher-blog/excited_large.gif){: .align-center}